semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Why does my SSH debug job fail to start?

-There are several possible error messages that appead when trying to initiate an SSH session.
+There are several possible error messages that appear when trying to initiate an SSH session.
 For example:

 ```shell
 sem debug job 46490d81-2d0b-42ee-a2b0-371880dd5d9c